 Berg took the position initially before moving to a different Denver station called KHOW.
 When he was fired from that job, Berg went back to KGMC.
 Unfortunately, they soon changed their station format to feature all music and once again, Alan Berg was out of a job.

-After being courted by several stations, Berg went with KOA in 1981, which is the station where he would work until his death.
+After being courted by several stations, Berg went with KOA in 1981, the station where he would work until his murder.

 Alan Berg On Air

 Alan Berg’s political views were liberal and social, and he had no problem voicing those opinions on air, eccentrically and confidently.
 In fact, he relished it.
 He would goad people into calling, namely white supremacist groups.

 One listener recalled turning on the radio and hearing him for the first time in 1981.
 He was talking about latent, anti-Semitic people.
 “I know that you’re listening.
 I want you to call me and tell me why you don’t like Jews.
 Let’s not pretend this doesn’t exist.
 Let’s stir it up.
 You’re anti-Semitic, and you know it, and you’ve got real feelings about this, and I want to find out what they are.”

 He gained a strong following by combining an abrasive personality with liberal viewpoints while taking risks to voice his opinions.